 Figure 5-23 shows a smoothed trend plot based on the combined dataset from 15 long-running sites in the Non-Automatic Hydrocarbon Network, which have operated since 2002.
-These are: Barnsley Gawber, Belfast Centre, Grangemouth, Haringey Roadside, Leamington Spa, Leeds Centre, Liverpool Speke, London Bloomsbury, Manchester Piccadilly, Middlesbrough, Newcastle Centre, Nottingham Centre, Oxford Centre Roadside, Southampton Centre and Stoke on Trent Centre.
+These are: Barnsley Gawber, Belfast Centre, Grangemouth, Haringey Roadside, Leamington Spa, Leeds Centre, Liverpool Speke, London Bloomsbury, Manchester Piccadilly, Middlesbrough, Newcastle Centre, Nottingham Centre, Oxford Centre Roadside, Southampton Centre and Stoke-on-Trent Centre.

 The smoothed trend plot for these 15 sites shows a slight increase from 2002 to 2004, followed by a steep decrease between 2004 and 2008.
-From then on, the graph is much flatter, showing little further fall in ambient concentrations of benzene until 2014 when there is a slight rise.
-In the past three years, there has been a further slight decrease.
+From then on, the graph is much flatter, showing little further fall in ambient concentrations of benzene until 2012-2014 when there is a slight rise, followed by a further decrease in subsequent years.

-Figure 5-23 Smoothed Trend Plot of Ambient Benzene Concentration, 15 Long-Running Non-Automatic Sites
+Figure 5-23 Smoothed Trend Plot of Ambient Benzene Concentration, 15 Long-Running Non-Automatic Sites, 2002-2017

 Figure 5-24 shows the estimated total annual UK emission of benzene (in kilotonnes).
 The data have been taken from the NAEI (which does not provide a bar chart for benzene).
-The estimated annual emissions also appear to have decreased over period shown - although more steadily than the average measured ambient concentration.
+The estimated annual emissions also appear to have decreased over the period shown - although more steadily than the average measured ambient concentration.

-Figure 5-24 Estimated Annual UK Emissions of Benzene (kt), 2002 - 2015 (data from NAEI)
+Figure 5-24 Estimated Annual UK Emissions of Benzene (kt), 2002 - 2016 (data from NAEI)